-If in 2007, you contributed more than \$12,000 to a QTP on behalf of any one person, you may elect to treat up to \$60,000 of the contribution for that person as if you had made it ratably over a 5-year period.
-The election allows you to apply the annual exclusion to a portion of the contribution in each of the 5 years. beginning in 2007.
+If in 2010, you contributed more than \$13,000 to a QTP on behalf of any one person, you may elect to treat up to \$65,000 of the contribution for that person as if you had made it ratably over a 5-year period.
+The election allows you to apply the annual exclusion to a portion of the contribution in each of the 5 years, beginning in 2010.
 You can make this election for as many separate people as you made QTP contributions.

-You can only apply the election to a maximum of \$60,000.
-You must report in 2007 all of your QTP contributions for any single person that exceed \$60,000 (in addition to any other gifts you made to that person).
+You can only apply the election to a maximum of \$65,000.
+You must report all of your 2010 QTP contributions for any single person that exceed \$65,000 (in addition to any other gifts you made to that person).

-For each of the 5 years, you report in Part 1 of Schedule A, 1/5 (20%) of the amount for which you made the election.
-In column E of Part 1 (Schedule A), list the date of the gift as the calendar year for which you are deemed to have made the gift (that is, the year of the current Form 709 you are filing).
-Do not list the actual year of contribution for subsequent
+For each of the 5 years, you report in Part 1 of Schedule A one-fifth (20%) of the amount for which you made the election.
+In column E of Part 1 (Schedule A) list the date of the gift as the calendar year for which you are deemed to have made the gift (that is, the year of the current Form 709 you are filing).
+Do not list the actual year of contribution for subsequent years.